Our Facilities & Homes

 This home was established to honor Emily LaGree, a volunteer and group leader at Healing House who passed away in 2018.
 It is a home for women who are more advanced in recovery.

 In 2023, Healing House acquired a large older home in our neighborhood.
 It is located right next to our Benton Apartments.
-Renovations are underway for what will become a home for women working to regain custody of their children.
+Renovations were completed and it is now a recovery home for women where one child can stay with them.
 It is named to honor Erin Langhofer, who passed away in 2019.
 Erin and her family have been long-term volunteers and supporters of Healing House.